 During his time in school, Tim received the Chester Miller Fellowship, a travel-based grant awarded for supplementing graduate thesis studies.
 Tim was a guest critic in addition to teaching at University of California Berkeley as a Graduate Studio Instructor.

-Originally from Hong Kong, Tim grew up in Canada and has travelled to numerous cities within Europe and Asia.
+Originally from Hong Kong, Tim grew up in Canada and has traveled to numerous cities within Europe and Asia.
 One of his favorite cities is Cordoba, Spain, where his graduate thesis titled “Archive One (More)” was derived.